 I see she has replaced my shoes with her own sensible and comfortable ones.
-All my heels are gone and her shoes are now in their place.
+All my heels are gone, and her shoes are now in their place.
 Sometimes I feel like wearing a heel.
 But now that she has made herself at home, I no longer have those choices.
 Why I remember when I had a multitude of shoes.
 However, when I look into my closet these days, I see only a black pair and a brown pair.
 Both comfortable, but no heels.
 There is also a pair of sneakers.
-Any what do these have in them?
+And what do these have in them?
 Arch supports!!!

 But I really do think she is slowing taking over.
 I see her shadow as she passes.
-It shows her to be slightly stooped and she moves rather slowly.
+It shows her to be slightly stooped, and she moves rather slowly.
 Her shadow reminds me of my grandmother.
 Sometimes I jump nearly out of my skin when I catch her eye as I pass the mirror.

-Sometimes when I catch her trapped in the mirror I will take a moment and look her over really well.
-She occasionally has a stray hair that needs attention and I let her know.
-I also tell her when I think its time to wax her eyebrows and maybe she ought to thinks about waxing that moustache of hers.
-Sometimes I’m very brave and I tell her I don’t think all those creams of hers is helping at all.
+Sometimes when I catch her trapped in the mirror, I will take a moment and look her over really well.
+She occasionally has a stray facial hair that needs attention, and I let her know.
+I also tell her when I think its time to wax her eyebrows, and maybe she ought to think about waxing that mustache of hers.
+Sometimes I’m fearless, and I tell her I don’t think all those creams of hers are helping at all.